SyFi/hashhunter/README.md

 ```bash
 node md5hunter.js --hash=HASH
 ```
-it takes arguments --hash=HASH and --silent to hide the process logging if you have any suggestion, the tools will be updated to have more function feedbacks are welcome
+length of passwords starts with 1 to 19 it takes arguments --hash=HASH and --silent to hide the process logging if you have any suggestion, the tools will be updated to have more function feedbacks are welcome